 By Wendy Murray

-He called his viewers “neighbors.”
-For him, the world was a place filled with neighbors.
+He called his viewers “neighbors” and, for him, the world was filled with neighbors.
 He called himself a neighbor.
-And his daily half-hour children’s program, called Mister Rogers’ Neighborhood, was his invitation for children and mothers to come to a safe place filled with quiet moments, like feeding the fish, and moving narratives — like Lady Elaine Fairchild sabotaging King Friday XIII in the Neighborhood of Make Believe.
-“Do you ever feel like Lady Elaine did?”
-He would ask his television neighbors.
-Then he would sing a song.
-What do you do with the mad that you feel . . . ?
+And his daily half-hour children’s program, called Mister Rogers’ Neighborhood, was his invitation for children and mothers to come to a safe place filled with quiet moments, like feeding the fish and the arrival of a dinging trolley.

 Then he opened his wallet to show me pictures.
 “I love to know about people,” he says.
 The “tour through the wallet” included photographs of people he’d known, children of the people he’d known, and, in some instances, people he didn’t know but heard about and cared about: